JungeunKwon/AlgoStudy/README.txt

-This repository for algo study.
+This repository is for algo study.